GrenManSK/mdown/README.md

 `--delete` - will delete database

+`--search` - will search for manga by its title

+`--show` - will show current database

 ---

 - If you get message that about lock file is present and you believe you don't have already program started use `--force-delete` option to force it to delete lock file